 The valves that open to release the water are called gate valves.
-The blade that closed the opening in the sewer drainpipes is connected to the T-handle to release contents of the tank(s) when pulled.
+The blade that closed the opening in the sewer drainpipes is connected to the T-handle to release contents of the valve and hose tank(s) when pulled.
 The sewer line must be securely capped during self-containment use to prevent leakage of waste materials.
 Do not pull the holding tank gate valve "open" when the protective cap is installed on the pipe.

-Figure 12-10: Sanitation coupling, valve and hose
+Figure 13-10:: Sanitation Coupling